 5. Scalability is Easy and Hassle-Free

-One of the biggest outcomes of small business growth is the need to constantly adapt and scale your systems and processes.
+One of the biggest outcomes of growing business is the need to constantly adapt and scale your systems and processes.
 While an on-premise CRM solution is certainly also advantageous to scale, it doesn’t offer the combined benefits of scalability that a cloud CRM provides.

 A Cloud CRM allows you to scale seamlessly because it: